 Yes.
 It has much more biologically active substances than Chaga harvested in other areas.
-This can be proved by the certificate of analysis.
+The certificate of analysis can prove this.

 This extract powder is full of antioxidants and is very popular among health-minded people.